cflucas97/comp285-fall22/policies.md

 Academic integrity is critical to maintaining high standards within the academic community.
 All students enrolled in the College of Engineering are expected to demonstrate academic integrity when submitting course-related work (e.g., assignments, quizzes, individual projects, and exams).
 Academic integrity violations, when submitting course-related work, will result in the loss of credit for the specific assignment, quiz, individual project or exam, or a grade of “F” for the course.

 Repeated academic integrity violations may lead to dismissal from the University.
-To review the University’s Academic Dishonesty Policy, please see section I.F of the 2021-2022 Student Conduct Handbook, [here](https://www.ncat.edu/campus-life/pdfs/2021-2022-student-conduct-handbook.pdf)
+To review the University’s Academic Dishonesty Policy, please see section I.F of the 2022-2023 Student Conduct Handbook, [here](https://www.ncat.edu/campus-life/pdfs/2022-2023-student-conduct-handbook.pdf)

 ## Submission Policy

-All homework submissions must be typed and submitted to [Gradescope](https://www.gradescope.com/courses/350304 ) by 11:59 pm Pacific Time on the due date.
+All homework submissions must be typed, downloaded as a ZIP file and uploaded to [Gradescope](https://www.gradescope.com/courses/413684) by 1:59 pm Eastern Time on the due date.
 We will not be accepting or grading any handwritten submissions.
-We highly recommend using LaTeX, and we will be posting the LaTeX source code of the homework assignments so you can borrow the LaTex code from the problem statements.

 ## Homework Policy

-Homeworks will be assigned weekly.
-See the schedule for specific date.
-In general homework will be released after lecture on Mondays, and will cover material from the previous week as well as the Monday lecture.
+Homeworks will be assigned \~weekly.
+See the schedule below for specific days.
+In general homework will be released after lecture on either Tuesday and Thursday.
+If released on Tuesday, it will be due the following Thursday 9 days later.
+If released on Thursday, it will be due on the Tuesday after next 12 days later.
+They will include both conceptual and coding components.
+HW0 is the only exception that will be released on the first day of class and due one week later.
+The lowest homework score will be dropped from your grade.

-Generally, the homework will be due on the following Sunday, *at 11:59pm*.
-They will include both conceptual and coding components. *The lowest 2 homeworks will be dropped from your grade*.
+The caveat to the homework drop policy is that students must put in an earnest attempt at each homework assignment; an unsubmitted, blank, or haphazard solution is not eligible to be dropped.
+The reason for this is that homework is the best tool we have to reinforce learning and it is in every student’s best interest to get that extra practice for all concepts covered.
+For example, if a student does not submit homework 4, we will drop the lowest homework score out of HW 0-3 and 5-9 then calculate the final homework grade on the remaining assignments, including the 0 score on homework 4.

 If you have extenuating circumstances that may warrant an extension, please email us as soon as possible.
 Advanced notice is valuable - the sooner the better!
 We will try to be as accommodating as possible.